woile/woile.github.io/posts/2019-yearly-retrospective/index.md

 Things I plan to do:

-- Have a podcast about history
+- Have a podcast about history.
-- Build (paid) services that help people
+- Build (paid) services that help people.
-- Build useful apps for fun
+- Build useful apps for fun.
-- Learn another programming language
+- Learn another programming language.
-- Read more books
+- Read more books.

-Thanks for reading and follow me on twitter [santiwilly][santiwilly] if you want to know more about my future.
+Thanks for reading and follow me on Twitter [santiwilly][santiwilly] if you want to know more about my future.

 [santiwilly]: https://twitter.com/santiwilly
 [rentee]: https://rentee.app